Sahil-k1509/sum_of_palindromes/README.md

 >                              return (num1, num2, num3)

 2) three_palindrom.py:  It is the algorithmic implementation of _**'research_paper_3_palindrome.pdf'**_.
-The algorithm first classifies the given sum into cases.
-                        If number given is from 2 to 6 digits, we have specific algorithms and for bigger numbers we follow a general algorithm by further breaking it into different cases.
-Numbers are broken into 13 categories (A1-A7, B1-B6) and depending on category, One(or more) of the five algorithms are used on it.
-                        We first identify the corner digits and iterate towards the center digits to get the complete number.
-The actual calculations can be read in research paper or the program.
+When run, the code will prompt you to enter a number in decimal system.
+                        If  the input is not of correct format, It will prompt the error and for input until a positive integer is entered.
+If user enters a positive float, it                           will take it's floor.
+The conversion may involve processing number through special algorithms(for 2-6 digit numbers) or a general algorithm(for 7 or more                         digits).
+Each time the number goes through general algorithm, program outputs the current value of number and the algorithm it is currently going                                 through.
+The final output is displayed in a box like format with 3 palindromes, their sum and a verdict whether the sum of palindromes is actually equal                         to initial number or not.
                         The time complexity of program is O(k) where k is the number of digits.

-3) Static: Static folder contains the cascading style sheets and the javascript code for the web version of program.
-I have used SCSS and JQuery in place of vanilla JS and CSS.
+3) Static: Static folder contains the styling and the scripts for the web version of program.
+I have used SCSS and JQuery.

 4) templates: It contains the html code for the web version.